may-kumar/may-kumar/README.md

 # Mayank Kumar
-### Hi!
+## Hi!
-Welcome to my github page.
-This is where I keep all projects I have worked on such as game implementations, app improvements or college assignments.
+Welcome to my github page.<br />

+This is where I keep a lot of the projects I have worked on like game implementations, app improvements or college assignments.<br />
-You would also find other random stuff such as dot-files customizations I use or the sample "hello-world" repository.
+You can also find other random stuff here such as the dot-files customizations I use or my sample "hello-world" repository.

 Enjoy browsing around.